Turmeric lysine-arginine content for herpes management

 Lysine Considerations

-Lysine, a important amino acid, is required by the body to synthesize proteins and bolster the immune system.
+Lysine, a essential amino acid, is required by the body to synthesize proteins and bolster the immune system.

 Lysine has the potential to prevent or treat cold sores, which are blisters caused by the HSV-1 virus, also known as herpes.

 Lysine operates by slowing down the proliferation of HSV-1, which relies on another amino acid, arginine, to reproduce and infect cells.
-Lysine can only be acquired through our diet and is present in a variety of high-protein foods such as eggs, milk, cheese and yogurt, fish, meat, and poultry.
+Lysine can only be acquired through our diet and is present in different high-protein foods such as eggs, dairy products, fish, meat, and poultry.

-Turmeric contains a small amount of lysine, so itβs not a significant source of this essential amino acid, which is found in protein-rich foods.
+Turmeric contains a small amount of lysine, so it’s not a significant source of this essential amino acid, which is found in protein-rich foods.

 Arginine Considerations

-Arginine is an amino acid that our body needs to make nitric oxide, a compound that helps with blood circulation, energy, and communication between cells.
+Arginine is a semi-essential amino acid that our body can use to make nitric oxide, a molecule that improves blood circulation, cellular communication, and energy production.

-Arginine can promote your overall health and performance, such as lowering your blood pressure, healing your wounds, and boosting your exercise endurance.
+Arginine has many benefits for our wellbeing and performance, such as lowering blood pressure, enhancing wound healing, and increasing exercise endurance.

 Turmeric also contains a small amount of arginine.
 It does not contribute significantly to your overall intake of this amino acid.